Digital payment firms cash in on India's money mess, but can it last?

 Javed's reluctance is a reality check for the likes of Paytm and smaller rival MobiKwik, which have gone into promotional overdrive since Modi's announcement.

-The prime minister, whose government supports digital payments, brought in demonetisation to crack down on the shadow economy and improve tax collection.
+The prime minister, whose government supports digital payments, brought in demonetization to crack down on the shadow economy and improve tax collection.

 "Why should India not make a beginning in creating a 'less-cash society?'," he said on Sunday, "Once we embark on our journey to create a 'less-cash society', the goal of 'cashless society' will not remain very far."